Fruktus/ImageTagger/readme.md

 You can use ctrl-z and ctrl-y to undo/redo.

-If you chose to copy files and saved the progress, the program will automatically continue where you left of if you hadn't modified files in the source folder.
+If you chose to copy files and saved the progress, the program will automatically continue where you left of if you hadn't modified the files in the source folder.

 ## TODO
 - Debbuging